Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 - Gain important insight into the process of obtaining data-driven results and how to communicate them to stakeholders.
 You’ll fully understand how to recommend actions that are supported by data.

 - Discover how to translate your knowledge of the data scientist position into questions that will impress your future company.
-The DSS provides important advice to help you showcase your knowledge and passion for the field.
+The career library provides important advice to help you showcase your knowledge and passion for the field.

-- Lifetime membership for the DSS private online group: an exclusive circle of data scientists and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other data scientists.
-Only members of the DSS are allowed access to this group.
+- Full access to an exclusive circle of data scientists and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other data scientists.

 - Gain guidance from practicing data scientists on your upcoming interview, your newly created resume, or your recent job offer.
 They’re in the field and can provide advice that’s targeted for your specific needs and questions.